-The development of the RWRP-SE allows Uisce Éireann for the first time to review water supply needs collectively across the South East Region and across the entire spectrum of risk including Quality, Quantity, Reliability and Sustainability.
+The development of the RWRP-NW allows Uisce Éireann for the first time to review water supply needs collectively across the North West Region and across the entire spectrum of risk including Quality, Quantity, Reliability and Sustainability.
 It allows us to consider local options to resolve these Needs and larger Study Area and Regional options that can address multiple supplies.

 The Plan allows us to move away from reactive management of risk at a single source or for a single Need (e.g., Quality risk alone), to a more holistic view of the transformation required across all of our supplies to meet the objectives set out in the Water Services Strategic Plan (WSSP) and the Water Services Policy Statement (WSPS).
-The WSSP is Uisce Éireann 's Strategic Plan which is a plan required under statute and sets out Uisce Éireann 's business objectives in terms of water and wastewater services.
+The WSSP is Uisce Éireann Strategic Plan which is a plan required under statute and sets out Uisce Éireann's business objectives in terms of water and wastewater services.
 The WSPS 2018-2025, is the Governments policy document on water services.

-The Regional Preferred Approach for the South East Region will result in almost 60% of the population being served by interconnected WRZs.
-The six largest expanded networks will serve almost half of the regional population and meet approximately 44% of the forecast Demand by 2044.
+The Regional Preferred Approach for the North West Region will result in almost 44% of the population being served by interconnected WRZs.
+The four largest of these include the expanded Letterkenny, Ballyshannon, Lough Mask and West Clare system.
+Combined, these four systems alone will serve an estimated 26% of the regional population and meet 30% of the forecast Demand by 2044.

-The RWRP-SE provides:
+The RWRP-NW provides:

 - An understanding of, inter alia, the current state of our infrastructure, the potential Sustainability of our supplies, potential Water Quality issues, the location and Quantity of potential new sources and the settlements they can supply, the additional settlements that existing abstractions can supply and where investment is needed and its priority. - A high degree of flexibility in our plans, particularly in terms of domestic and non-domestic growth.
-Having an interconnected network allows us to facilitate and support higher growth in connected settlements within the South East Region, including small settlements if Need manifests itself in that way over time. - More balance across the South East Region, with the abstractions for regional supplies balanced across the major catchments of the region.
+For example, our baseline figures for non-domestic growth include high growth in water demand in Galway City and the regional centre of Sligo, and medium growth in the Key Towns.
+Having an interconnected network allows us to facilitate and support higher growth in the smaller connected settlements within the North West Region, if Need manifests itself in that way over time. - More balance across the North West Region, with the abstractions for regional supplies balanced across all of the major catchments of the region.
 Water abstraction to support public water supply will become more sustainable and resilient to future shocks such as drought and climate change. - Improved risk management achieved by interconnecting supplies and reducing the number of water supply systems to operate and maintain.
-Where it is not possible to merge WRZs through interconnected supplies, we will manage risk by selecting secure protected water sources and appropriate treatment barriers.

-- An understanding of the transformation required across our water supplies, to ensure that we can have reliable and sustainable supplies into the future. - An understanding of the scale and asset type we require to ensure quality and that our customers receive the required Quality and Quantity. - A combination of solutions Use Less, Use Less and Supply Smarter. - The investment required over the short, medium and long term to transform our supplies. - A sensitivity assessment that allows us to test the Preferred Approach against a range of future scenarios.
+Where it is not possible to merge WRZs through interconnected supplies, we will manage risk by selecting secure protected water sources and appropriate treatment barriers. - An understanding of the transformation required across our water supplies, to ensure that we can have reliable and sustainable supplies into the future. - An understanding of the scale and asset type we require to ensure quality and that our customers receive the required Quality and Quantity. - A combination of solutions Lose Less, Use Less and Supply Smarter. - The investment required over the short, medium and long term to transform our supplies. - A sensitivity assessment that allows us to test the Preferred Approach against a range of future scenarios.